AppDaemon/appdaemon/docs/APPGUIDE.rst

 Some Notes on Service Calls
 ---------------------------

 Service calls within AppDaemon are used to make something happen.
-For instance, instructing Home Assitant to turn a light on, or instructing AppDaemon itself to reload an App.
+For instance, instructing Home Assistant to turn a light on, or instructing AppDaemon itself to reload an App.
 The Home Assistant plugin provides AppDaemon apps with a number of services that can be called, dependent upon what devices are configured, and what integrations have been added.
 While entities and state tell you what the current situation is, service calls will usually make some sort of change to the current situation, and the results will often be propagated back to the app via a state change callback, for instance, a light's state changing from